pascallando/victorpy/README.md

 ## Installing

-VistorPy is available on [PyPI](https://pypi.python.org/pypi/victorpy), so you can pip(3) install it:
+VictorPy is available on [PyPI](https://pypi.python.org/pypi/victorpy), so you can pip(3) install it:

 ```bash
 $ pip3 install victorpy